svenefftinge/xtend-gwt-clientbundle/README.md

 // get an obfuscated name of watchListNumericColumn css class val className = stockResources.stock.watchListNumericColumn
 ```
-Xtend adds Util class into the interface.
-Using this class you can get the access to the implementation of the interface.

 If you want to compare Xtend version of StockWatcher with Java version you can find the second one here:
 https://developers.google.com/web-toolkit/tools/gwtdesigner/tutorials/StockWatcher.zip